Skip to content

 • Check prerequisites and validate your environment.

-• Fall back to the setup wizard if no script exists.
+• Fall back to the setup wizard if neither exists.

 For non-interactive mode (useful in scripts or CI/CD):